Reverse Coarse-graining for Equation-free Modeling: Application to Multiscale Molecular Dynamics

 \subsection{Parallelization}

-The matrix form of Eqs. (\ref{mod_coord}, \ref{lagrange}, \ref{newton_iter}) and the size of the biological systems of interest (virus capsid, ribosomes, etc.) make the algorithm a good candidate for parallelization.
-In the current implementation, the algorithm is parallelized for distributed memory systems.
-Since the most expensive part of the algorithm is the numerical solution of the linear system (Eq. (\ref{newton_iter})), the sparse matrices $\mathbf{A}$, $\mathbf{J}_{\mathbf{r}}$, and $\mathbf{J}_{\mathbf{\lambda}}$ were constructed or assembled in parallel.
-This was done with the aid of PETSC (portable extensible scientific toolkit) library \cite{petsc-efficient,petsc-user-ref,petsc-web-page}, which uses message passing interface (MPI) to perform linear algebra subroutines in parallel.
-The library supports sparse storage of matrices and vectors distributed on multiple nodes.
+The size of the biological systems of interest (such as virus-like particles or assemblies of proteins) makes MSR a good candidate for parallelization.
+In the current implementation, MSR is parallelized for distributed memory systems.
+This was done with the aid of PETSc \cite{PETSc-efficient,PETSc-user-ref,PETSc-web-page}, which uses message passing interface (MPI) \cite{Forum:1994:MMI:898758} to perform linear algebra computations in parallel.
+The library supports sparse storage for matrices distributed on multiple nodes.